 In fact, Florida recorded a record 6,678 bicycle crashes on roadways in 2019.
 Very few cyclists hit by a car walk away with minimal injuries.
 Florida law permits bicycle accident survivors to pursue a personal injury lawsuit for their injuries.
-Many personal injury lawsuits reach settlement before trial.
+Many personal injury lawsuits reach a settlement before trial.
 However, achieving a fair settlement for your injuries requires the help of an experienced personal injury attorney.

 Common Causes of Bicycle Accidents